-Course Name: ARRT Registry Review Course Abbreviation: RAD208 Credit Hours: 4
+Course Name: Registry Review I Course Abbreviation: RAD208

 Description: In this course, students will be presented with test-taking and study skills needed to successfully pass the ARRT certification examination in Radiology.
 Students will also be provided with access to an online registry review software that covers all the content-specific sections of the certification examination.

-Prerequisites: RAD101; RAD102; RAD103; RAD201; RAD202; RAD204; RAD205, RAD207 critically analyze, integrate, synthesize, and evaluate concepts and theories in the performance of radiologic procedures.
-Students will demonstrate and gain competence in the delivery of patient care and assessment, performance of radiologic imaging, and quality management.
-Clinical instructors and the clinical coordinator will assess levels of competency and outcomes measurement.
-Students will complete clinical competency assessments in the GI and GU systems' skull, spine, and fluoroscopic procedures.
-Students must also demonstrate competency in the operation of mobile and c-arm equipment.
+Prerequisites: RAD101; RAD102; RAD103; RAD201; RAD202; RAD204; RAD205, RAD207

-Course Name: Clinical Rotation II Course Abbreviation: RAD209C Credit Hours: 8
+Course Name: Clinical Rotation II Course Abbreviation: RAD209C